Photo by Mokokomo/Shutterstock

 Photo by Giggsy25/Shutterstock

-These falls are found in Minoo Park, a forested area just north of Osaka City.
-The area's main hiking trail is about a three-kilometer trek starting at Hankyu-Minoo Station, and runs alongside the river through the valley to the falls.
-It's not a challenging hike and can be completed in less than hour, making this a great option for beginners or casual hikers.
+These stunning falls are located in Minoo Park, just north of Osaka City.
+The main hiking trail spans about three kilometers, starting from Hankyu-Minoo Station.
+As you stroll along the river, you'll be surrounded by the lush forest leading you to the falls.
+This hike is easy and can be completed in under an hour, making it perfect for beginners or those looking for a casual outdoor escape.

 Yoro Falls, Gifu Prefecture